Green Finance

 Led by: Hanan Bakr Sakr, CEO & Founder, Al Ard

-Rawan Oueidat, Director, Corporate Ratings, S&P Global Ratings
+Rawan Oueidat, CFA, Director, Corporate Ratings, S&P Global Ratings

 Lina Osman, MD and Head - Sustainable Finance, Standard Chartered Bank UAE